 Create a user called 'repuser' with the replication role, and set a password for the user.

 --replication- The new user will have the REPLICATION privilege.

 --pwprompt- Will issue a prompt for the password of the new user.

 Output: Enter password for new role: # Enter any password Enter it again:

 You have successfully created a replication user.
 Now it's time to add some configurations by logging in as the root user.

 exit sudo -i

-Open the postgresql database configuration file using your favourite editor.
+Open the Postgresql database configuration file using your favorite editor.